 The John F. Kennedy Center for the Performing Arts, which opened on September 8, 1971, utilizes its multi-dimensional facility to celebrate diverse artistic performances including ballet, theatre, orchestra, chamber, and much more.

-The Kennedy Center is home to three main theatres: the Concert Hall, the Opera House, and the Eisenhower Theatre.
-For your proposal, consider its open-air rooftop terrace, an experience that is free of charge from 10:00 am to midnight and offers panoramic views spanning from the Lincoln Memorial in the East to the Rosslyn skyline in the West.
+The Kennedy Center is home to three main theaters: the Concert Hall, the Opera House, and the Eisenhower Theatre.
+For your proposal in DC., consider its open-air rooftop terrace, an experience that is free of charge from 10 a.m. to midnight and offers panoramic views spanning from the Lincoln Memorial in the East to the Rosslyn skyline in the West.

-The Potomac River and Washington Harbor are also viewable from this unique DC location, giving both history buffs and romantic partners a reason to celebrate the history and love that surrounds them.
+The Potomac River and Washington Harbor are also viewable from this unique DC. location.
+Both history buffs and romantic partners will have a reason to celebrate the history and love that surrounds them.

 Georgetown Waterfront Park, which stretches along the banks of the Potomac River to the Key Bridge, is a 2011 addition to Georgetown’s Historic District, DC’s oldest neighborhood.

 As you and your partner walk down the cobblestone streets while admiring the charms of this lively neighborhood, consider a date night along the waterfront where your marriage proposal will be as spectacular as the scenery around you.

 From a booze cruise on the Potomac Paddle Pub or an outdoor movie in the park to a night of ice skating on Washington Harbour’s dancing fountain, romantic areas along this waterfront are easy to spot.

 Why not take a break from historic sites by visiting Meridian Hill Park in Columbia Heights?
 An incredible setting for your marriage proposal, this 12-acre structured park provides lovebirds with DC’s finest photo op and a 13-basin cascading waterfall.